The most powerful current in the world's oceans. Which current in the Zusha River is fast or slow Antarctic Circumpolar Current

 1. Small difference in height between mouth and source

-2. Low flow rate
+2. Low flow speed

 3. Wide shallow valley